aditya-uw/WeatherPatrol/README.md

 -> `arduino`: Stores part of the project relevant to the arduino code.

--> `models`: Stores the intermediary .tflite and .h5 files for the models
+-> `models`: Stores the intermediary .tflite and .h5 files for the models.

+-> `pics`: Stores pictures that were taken to explain how model was developed or to show how system was deployed.

+## Contributing

+Contributions are welcome!
+Please submit a pull request or open an issue to discuss your ideas.

+## License

+This project is licensed under the MIT License.